Ovua/Cloudflare-Delete-Videos/README.md

 # Cloudflare Stream Video Deletion Script

-This simple Node.js script is designed to delete videos from a Cloudflare video stream.
+This simple Node.js script is designed to delete all the videos from a Cloudflare video stream.
 It removes videos associated with the specified Cloudflare account using the Cloudflare API.

 ## Features